Notary Public Services in Guatemala

 Remote Ink Notarization

-If you are in Guatemala and need to notarize a document that is to be used in the United States, there are two options available to you.
+If you are in Guatemala and need to notarize a document that is to be used in the United States, there are three options available to you.
 First, you could visit the U.S. embassy or consulate in Guatemala and have the document notarized there.
 Generally, the first available appointment is able to be scheduled in 2-4 weeks.
-Another option is to find an online notary public who is authorized to perform notarizations for U.S. documents online and has the ability to verify your identification.
+The 2nd and 3rd option would be to find an online notary public who is authorized to perform notarizations for U.S. documents online and has the ability to verify your identification.
 In most cases your documents can be notarized and delivered to you in minutes, and you can be anywhere in Guatemala that has a stable internet connection to complete the notarization.

-Cost$50 per stamp/document$150 for 45 minutes of unlimited notarial acts$180 for 45 minutes of unlimited notarial acts
+Costs$50 per notary stamp + travel$150 for 45 minutes of unlimited notarial acts$200 for 45 minutes of unlimited notarial acts + Shipping 1 Way

 # of Stamps/Documents1UnlimitedUnlimited